intsystems/relaxit/demo/README.md

 ```bash
 conda activate relaxit-demo
 ```
+## Additional experiments setup<a name="experiments"></a>

+For additional demo experiments we have implemented a VAE.
+We borrowed it from the [pytorch repo](https://github.com/pytorch/examples/tree/main/vae).

+**Goal:** implement VAE with different latent discrete distributions

 ## Usage <a name="usage"></a>

-1. To run the basic demo code, you should firstly train all the models and save their results.
+1. To run the additional demo code, you should firstly train all the models and save their results.
 Run the following:
     ```bash
-    # basic VAE with Gaussian latent space
-    python vae.py

-    # basic VAE, but using `torch.distributions`
-    python vae_gaussian.py

-    # VAE with Bernoulli latent space
-    python vae_bernoulli.py

-    # VAE with Categorical latent space
-    python vae_categorical.py

-    # VAE with Gaussian Relaxed Bernoulli latent space
+    # VAE with Gaussian Bernoulli latent space
     python vae_gaussian_bernoulli.py

+    # VAE with Correlated Bernoulli latent space
+    python vae_correlated_bernoulli.py

+    # VAE with Hard Concrete latent space
+    python vae_hard_concrete.py

+    # VAE with Straight Through Bernoullii latent space
+    python vae_straight_through_bernoulli.py

+    # VAE with Invertible Gaussian latent space
+    python vae_invertible_gaussian.py

+    # VAE with Gumbel Softmax TopK latent space
+    python vae_gumbel_softmax_topk.py

+    # Reinforce training in the [Acrobot environment](https://www.gymlibrary.dev/environments/classic_control/acrobot/)
+    python reinforce.py
     ```
-2. As you finished the training and testing of all the models, you can visualize the results using `visualization.ipynb`.
-Open the notebook and run the cells.
+2. As you finished the training and testing of all the models, you can see the results of sampling and reconstruction methods in the directory `demo/results`.